Review - 'Every Summer After' by Carley Fortune

 And maybe that's at the crux of my negative feelings.
 When you create a character that's so spiteful and unhinged, you're essentially walking them down a path of mental illness.
 And I guess I just don't find yet another story about a woman acting crazy and being perceived as mentally ill to be that funny.

 I'm looking at the wide gulf between my thoughts and everyone else's, and I'm honestly puzzled.
 Perhaps I read a different book.
-Or I just lack the sense of humor necessary to fully understand this one.
+Or I just lack the sense of humor necessary to understand this one.
 Either way, I'm in the minority, so don't let me dissuade you from giving it a try.

 Your mother lies to you, and then you lie to your children, and then your children lie to their children, and then you are an old woman, looking back at your own life, lying to yourself.